pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

 ### Process of ad-hoc full backup

-- If you grant permissions by accessKey and secretKey, create the `Backup` CR, and back up cluster data as described below:
+- If you grant permissions by importing AccessKey and SecretKey, create the `Backup` CR, and back up cluster data as described below:

     {{< copyable "shell-regular" >}}